 20-22 Wenlock Road, LONDON, N1 7GU

-Understanding the types of transactions in bank systems helps you manage your finances better and ensures you’re using the right method for your needs.
-This guide will walk you through the various types of transactions available in modern banking — both traditional and digital.
+Understanding these banking transaction types in the UK helps you manage your finances better and choose the right method for your needs.
+This comprehensive guide will walk you through all the major types of transactions in banking, both traditional and digital.

 Why it matters: